Tulsi Gabbard, who ran for 2020 Democratic nomination, endorses Trump against former foe Harris

 Gabbard has long signaled some level of support for Trump, even while she sat in the U.S. House as a Democrat.
 In 2019, she was the only lawmaker to vote “present” when the House of Representatives impeached Trump for his dealings with Ukraine.

-Gabbard’s endorsement of the rival nominee to her former party represents a polar swing from her position as a Democrat representing Hawaii in the U.S. House, although Gabbard was known during her four terms for taking positions at odds with her own party’s establishment.
+Gabbard was known during her four House terms for taking positions at odds with her own party’s establishment.
 She was an early and vocal supporter of Sen. Bernie Sanders’ 2016 Democratic presidential primary run, which made her popular with progressives.

 Not seeking reelection in 2020, Gabbard ran for president herself instead, saying U.S. wars in the Middle East destabilized the region, made the U.S. less safe and cost thousands of American lives, and that Democrats and Republicans shared the blame.
 She tore into Harris’ record during a primary debate and ultimately outlasted her in that race, which President Joe Biden ultimately won.